Jeimer Candelario Player Props: Nationals vs. Phillies

-On Saturday, Jeimer Candelario (.457 on-base percentage in past 10 games, 118 points above season-long percentage) and the Washington Nationals face the Philadelphia Phillies, whose starting pitcher will be Matt Strahm.
-First pitch is at 4:05 PM ET.
+On Sunday, Jeimer Candelario (.243 batting average in his past 10 games, with four doubles, a triple, a home run, six walks and nine RBI) and the Washington Nationals face the Philadelphia Phillies, whose starting pitcher will be Ranger Suarez.
+First pitch is at 1:35 PM ET.

-He racked up two extra-base hits in his previous appearance (2-for-4 with two doubles and three RBI) against the Phillies.
+He had a hitless showing in his most recent game (0-for-4) against the Phillies.

 Jeimer Candelario Game Info & Props vs. the Phillies